Howmet (HWM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Howmet’s five-year average ROIC was 12.3%, higher than most industrials businesses.
-This illustrates its management team’s ability to invest in profitable growth opportunities and generate value for shareholders.
+Howmet’s five-year average ROIC was 14.6%, beating other industrials companies by a wide margin.
+This illustrates its management team’s ability to invest in attractive growth opportunities and produce tangible results for shareholders.

 10. Balance Sheet Assessment

-Despite in-line revenue, Howmet beat EBITDA and EPS expectations.
-We were also impressed by Howmet’s optimistic full-year EBITDA guidance, which beat analysts’ expectations.
-Full-year EPS guidance was also raised.
-On the other hand, its Engine products revenue missed and its full-year revenue guidance fell slightly short of Wall Street’s estimates.
-Overall, we think this was still a solid quarter with some key areas of upside.
-The stock traded up 4.7% to $145.03 immediately following the results.
+It was great to see Howmet’s EBITDA guidance for next quarter top analysts’ expectations.
+We were also glad its Engine products revenue topped Wall Street’s estimates.
+On the other hand, its Fastening systems revenue missed and its full-year revenue guidance was in line with Wall Street’s estimates.
+Overall, we think this was still a decent quarter with some key metrics above expectations.
+The stock traded up 2.4% to $236.31 immediately following the results.

 12. Is Now The Time To Buy Howmet?

-Howmet is a rock-solid business worth owning.
-Although its revenue growth was weak over the last five years, its growth over the next 12 months is expected to be higher.
-And while its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, its impressive operating margins show it has a highly efficient business model.
-In addition, Howmet’s rising cash profitability gives it more optionality.
+There is a lot to like about Howmet.
+To begin with, its revenue growth was solid over the last five years, and its growth over the next 12 months is expected to accelerate.
+On top of that, its impressive operating margins show it has a highly efficient business model, and its rising cash profitability gives it more optionality.

-Howmet’s P/E ratio based on the next 12 months is 52.7x.
-There’s no doubt it’s a bit of a market darling given the lofty multiple, but we don’t mind owning a high-quality business, even if it’s expensive.
+Howmet’s P/E ratio based on the next 12 months is 51.9x.
+Expectations are high given its premium multiple, but we’ll happily own Howmet as its fundamentals illustrate it’s clearly doing something special.
 Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with high valuations.